Cinnamon Bun Monkey Bread is a mountain of miniature cinnamon buns. Mouthwatering pull-apart pieces of dessert bundles that is so very simple to make.

 Cinnamon Bun Monkey Bread is a mountain of miniature cinnamon buns.
 Pull-apart pieces of dessert bundles that is so very simple to make.

-- 2 cans refrigerated biscuits, each section quartered
+- 2 cans Pillsbury Grands refrigerated cinnamon rolls, each section quartered

 - 1 cup brown sugar